GRV96/ghae/README.md

 * `req_url`: the erroneous request's URL.

-Function `detect_github_api_error` examines data from the GitHub API and raises a `GitHubApiError` if the data is the result of an erroneous request.
+Function `detect_github_api_error` examines data from the GitHub API and raises a `GitHubApiError` if it is the result of an erroneous request.
 The data must be an object returned by the parsing of the response's content, which is in JSON.

 The user should not raise a `GitHubApiError` themself and instead rely on `detect_github_api_error`.